menacit/virt_base_course/17-os_virt_overview.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% NASA/Chris Gunn (CC BY 2.0)" -->
-The one-way mirror allows a hypervisor to continuously monitor guests for malicious activity.
+The "one-way mirror" makes it trivial to continuously monitor guests for malicious activity.

-[Falco](https://falco.org) is a kool example.
+[Falco](https://falco.org) is a neat example.

 ![bg right:30%](images/17-james_webb.jpg)